Researching Online Reptile Sellers

 - Is the price too good to be true?
 A reasonable price doesn't mean it's legitimate, but an unreasonably good price should raise suspicion.

 - Can they provide additional photos of the animal in a different situation than the ad photo?
 Make sure it's the exact same animal!
-Request a picture of the snake sitting on top of their business card or a piece of paper with your name on it.
+Request a picture of the reptile from the same angle, sitting on top of their business card or a piece of paper with your name on it.
 This should be the very last step before you pay money though, because sellers don't have time to take extra pictures for tire-kickers.

 - Look at their other ads too.
 Is there anything that doesn't make sense?
 Scammers often don't know the hobby very well and may make mistakes that are obvious to enthusiasts.